jameskins-svg/Data-fundamentals-Final-project/README.md

 ## 🤝 Contributing <a name="contributing"></a>

 Contributions, issues, and feature requests are welcome!
 Feel free to check the [issues page](../../issues/).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- SUPPORT -->

 ## ⭐️ Show your support <a name="support"></a>

-> If this project helped you understand Supabase security, give it a ⭐ on GitHub!
+If you find this clinic database system useful for your healthcare application, please give it a star!
+Your support helps improve medical data management for everyone.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>